KiarieWinfred/ML_Image_classifier/README.md

-# My Image classfier
+# My Image classfier Project
-# Image Classifier Project

 This is a deep learning-powered **Image Classifier** designed to identify different flower species.
 The project uses a pre-trained neural network model to classify images of flowers into their respective categories with a high degree of accuracy.